core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

   The procedure for early IANA allocation of "standards track code points" defined in {{-iana-early}} also applies.
 When such a procedure is used, IANA will ask the Designated Expert(s) to approve the early allocation before registration.
 In addition, working group chairs are encouraged to consult the Expert(s) early during the process outlined in {{Section 3.1 of -iana-early}}.

-* All assignments according to "IESG Approval with Expert Review" are made on an "IESG Approval" basis per {{Section 4.10 of RFC8126@BCP26}} with "Expert Review" additionally required per {{Section 4.5 of RFC8126@BCP26}}.
+* All assignments according to "IESG Approval with Expert Review" are made on an "IESG Approval" basis per {{Section 4.10 of -iana-cons}} with "Expert Review" additionally required per {{Section 4.5 of -iana-cons}}.

 The 10000-64999 range now has two separate registration procedures.
 If the registration consists solely of a registered media type name in the "Content Type" field, without any parameter names or "Content Coding", and the media type has not yet been used in this registry, then the policy is FCFS, as before.